 That’s the thing about a website redesign.
 It’s both journey and destination.
 You’re orchestrating change throughout the planning process while keeping an eye on deliverables and milestones.

-What surprised me most?
+What surprised us most?
 It wasn’t the new components or the updated graphics—although impressive, for sure—but what happened along the way.
 The people and team who banded together made something magical.
 I like to think we’ve come out the other side as a better, bolder team with even more confidence to tackle the next big thing.

 Our site redesign may be complete, but the job of creating phenomenal customer experiences is never done.
 We’re more excited than ever to see the next round of awesome innovation here at Pure.

-Welcome to the new purestorage.com!
+Welcome to purestorage.com!